8 Types of Self-Care for Caregivers: Which Help Most?

 Paying bills on time, periodically reviewing your portfolio, and identifying a financial Power of Attorney are all examples of financial self-care.

-Invite all financial power of attorney decision makers and the care recipient (unless they are cognitively unable to participate).
+Invite all financial power-of-attorney decision-makers and the care recipient (unless they are cognitively unable to participate).

 Spiritual self-care is about infusing your personal beliefs and values into your life